Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Some [9 pins, double head, 10 cm, JST ZH1.5MM cables](https://fr.aliexpress.com/item/1005004501408268.html).
 - Some [male and female pin headers](https://fr.aliexpress.com/item/1005002577212594.html).
 - A [DC-DC 5 volts regulator](https://fr.aliexpress.com/item/32813355879.html).
 - A [2xAA battery holder with cover](https://fr.aliexpress.com/item/1005004651271276.html).
-Do not take opened ones as they are generally crap.
+Do not take opened ones as they are generally crap and do not hold battery correctly.
 - 2 regular 5 mm LEDs (red and green) and two through hole resistors of 250 to 1000 Ohms (low value = high brighness).
 - A [10 or 16 volts through hole capacitor of 1000 microfarads](https://fr.aliexpress.com/item/1005003189675117.html).
 - 6 [6x6 push buttons whatever their height](https://fr.aliexpress.com/item/1005003938244847.html).
 - 2 [microswitches SS-12D00G](https://fr.aliexpress.com/item/1005003938856402.html) to cut the main power and the display backlight which draws more current (30 mA) than the Pi Pico (25 mA) itself, for saving battery in case of long timelapses for example.

 The device is meant to be used with **NiMH batteries only**.
 Lithium batteries are evil because they are unstable, not recycled and non generic at all in terms of size in case of reuse.
+The device does not allow to recharge the batteries as NiMH requires very specific charging strategy.

 ## PCB and connection with the sensor

-PCB for left and rigth handed users are available in the [PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/128x160%20THT%20version/128x160_PCB%20and%20schematic) folder of the project.
+PCB are available in the [PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/128x160%20THT%20version/128x160_PCB%20and%20schematic) folder of the project.
 To connect the sensor to the board, use a female JST connector with bended pins in order to inverse the gender of the JST cable, or simply order the [breakout PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/128x160%20THT%20version/128x160_PCB%20and%20schematic/Sensor%20to%20PCB%20adapter%20board).
 Be carefull with the polarity: both faces of the cables must be the same (camera sensor cable side and extension cable side, see following images).
 This situation corresponds also to the INPUT<->NORMAL OUT of the breakout board if you order the extension cables given in **Required parts** section.

 ![connections](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Image%20files/Ribbon_connection.png)